 In Scholaranium, we provide OG diagnostic quizzes as well as ability quizzes for each subsection in the GMAT.
 It displays your ability level after you attempt any diagnostic quiz:

 - Questions created by the top-rated GMAT experts on GMAT club

 - Second highest-reviewed quizzing platform besides GMAT Club mock tests

 - Timed tests to simulate actual GMAT like test-taking

 If you are planning to take the GMAT, we can help you with a personalized study plan and give you access to quality online content to prepare.
-Write to us at firstname.lastname@example.org.
-We are the most reviewed GMAT prep company on gmatclub with more than 1950 reviews (as on October, 2020).
-Why don’t you take a free trial and judge it for yourself?
+Take a free trial to get unlimited access to concept files, live sessions, and practice questions.
+For any strategic advice for GMAT or MBA Admissions, write to us at firstname.lastname@example.org.
+We are the most reviewed GMAT prep company on GMATClub with more than 2450 reviews

 Other advantages of using ability quizzes instead of exhausting mock tests are: